 News and Events

-NWOSU currently contracts with the Bill Johnson Correctional Center and the Oklahoma Department of Corrections allowing the Social Sciences Department to provide drug and alcohol treatment to incarcerated trainees.
+NWOSU currently contracts with the Bill Johnson Correctional Center and the Oklahoma Department of Corrections to provide drug and alcohol treatment to incarcerated trainees.
 Full-time treatment counselors as well as student interns provide treatment.
 The director of the contract is Mr. Jeff McAlpin.

-Grants from the City of Alva Tourism Committee ($8,000), the Oklahoma Arts Council ($7,800) and the Oklahoma Humanities Council ($9,500) bring musicians and musical events to Northwestern Oklahoma communities.
+Grant from the Oklahoma Arts Council ($7,800) brings musicians and musical events to Northwestern Oklahoma communities.
 This year the Concert Series features Mountain Smoke, Bravo Brass Quintet, Breath of Soul, and Perpetual Motion.
-Dr. Irene Messoloras is the director of these grants.
+Dr. Irene Messoloras is the director of this grant.

-This project, funded by the Oklahoma State Regents for Higher Education, uses animals as tools to teach scientific concepts, mathematics and enhanced healthcare for humans.
-Students apply their learning through hands-on experiences, workshops and real human-animal interactions.
-Dr. Sherril Stone serves as principal investigator.
+This grant, sponsored by the Oklahoma State Regents for Higher Education, organizes a summer academy program for students that utilizes animals as tools to teach scientific concepts, mathematics and enhanced health for humans.
+Students enrolled in the academy are about to apply learning through hands-on experiences, workshops, and real human-animal interactions.
+The director of this grant is Dr. Sherril Stone.

 Heartland BEST Robotics – $30,000.00